A Great Place to Live and Work

 Springfield also has seventeen neighborhoods, each possessing distinct and diverse qualities.
 A group of city residents have developed a website touting some of the great neighborhoods of Springfield.
 Visit Choose Springfield here: www.choosespringfieldmass.com

 Springfield also boasts several options for transportation.
 Amtrak, Peter Pan Bus Lines, and the Pioneer Valley Transit Authority are all easily accessible to Springfield residents and Bradley International Airport in Windsor Locks, CT is just a short 20 minute drive away.

 Springfield is also home to many incredible sports!
 Known as the Birthplace of Basketball, the Basketball Hall of Fame in Springfield is recognized world-wide as a premier sports attraction.
-The downtown region is also home to the Springfield Falcons professional hockey team.
+The downtown region is also home to the Springfield Thunderbirds professional hockey team.

 The City of Springfield is full of great opportunities for residents and visitors.
 Click below to get a sample of what Springfield and the rest of the Pioneer Valley has to offer!

 Government: For information about the city government and departments in the City of Springfield, visit Springfield City Hall: http://www3.springfield-ma.gov/cos/